 - Integer operators shall be implementable in a bit-exact form with good efficiency on CPU, GPU and hardware targets.
 Reduces implementation cost and gives consistent inference result.

-Contributing to the Reference Model, unit test generator and related source code largely follows the same process as other projects hosted on MLPlatform.org - see https://www.mlplatform.org/contributing/ (though TOSA Reference Model is licensed using the Apache-2 licence).
+Contributing to the Reference Model, unit test generator and related source code largely follows the same process as other projects hosted on MLPlatform.org - see https://www.mlplatform.org/contributing/.
+Unlike other projects on mlplatform.org, the TOSA Reference Model and related software is licensed under the Apache-2 licence.
+Likewise, contributions to those software components also need to be licensed under the Apache-2 license.